It’s possible to be so busy in ministry that you don’t receive ministry.

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.

 1) Love is always personal.

 When I think about my family and how much I love them, it keeps me grounded about how love must be translated in my life and in the local church.
 God’s love is personal, individual, and His Son made it sacrificial.

-In order for you to communicate God’s love in an authentic way, you have to be deeply in touch with it yourself on an intimate level.
-That means you can’t just understand love theologically, you have to experience it personally.
+For you to communicate God’s love authentically, it’s important to be deeply in touch with His love yourself on an intimate level.
+That means it’s not enough to understand love theologically; you have to experience it personally.